corda/corda-docs-portal/content/en/docs/corda-os/4.4/blob-inspector.md

 this issue by allowing the contents of a binary blob file (or URL end-point) to be output in either YAML or JSON.
 It uses `JacksonSupport` to do this (see [JSON](json.md)).

-The tool can be downloaded from [here](https://corda.net/resources).
+The tool is distributed as part of Corda OS 4.4 in the form of runnable `.jar.` file - `corda-tools-blob-inspector-4.4.jar`.

 To run simply pass in the file or URL as the first parameter: